sherryahaha/Risk-Models/README.md

 WOE: Weight of Evidence.
 Measure the importance of different bins, which varies in the same direction as the default rate. $$WOE = ln(\frac{yPctGood}{yPctBad})$$
 IV: Information Value.
 Measure the importance of different variables. $$IV = \sum_{i=1}^{n}(yPctGood - yPctBad) * ln(\frac{yPctGood}{yPctBad})$$
 ### XgBoost(xgb)
+The principle of xgb is gradient boosting decision tree(GBDT), which can be used in both the classification and the regression problems.
+Three basic elements of boosting are: (1) A loss function to be optimized; (2) A weak learner to make predictions; (3) An additive model.
+The gradient boosting adjusts the previous residual error when it adds a new weak learner, thus obtaining a higher accuracy.
+It's called 'gradient' because it uses the gradient descend to minimize the loss function.
+However, the implementation of gradient boosting is slow since each time it needs to construct a tree and add it to the model sequence.
+In terms of this problem, xgb owns an advantage of fast speed.
+What's more, it generally has a better performance than GBDT for the following reasons.
+(1)

 ### LightGBM(lgbm)

 ### Relevant Materials